Body scrubs make great gifts and are easy and inexpensive to make. Make sure to keep one for yourself!

 My top 3 picks for extracts for body scrubs are

 We also tried using lemon juice but I wasn’t thrilled with how much we needed to add to make it smell lemony and also worried about the spoilage factor.
+You could try lemon or orange zest.

 Now make it look pretty with some ribbon.
 I found these cute tags at Dollar General, for just $1.00